genesiscommunitysuccess/docs/docs/03_server/05_access-control/02_authentication-overview.md

 ## Username and password authentication

-Username and password authentication allows users to log in directly to your application.
-You must choose one of the provided solutions in order control this process.
+Username and password authentication allow users to log in directly to your application.
+You must choose one of the  solutions provided in order control this process.

 To specify which one to use, just edit the application's **auth-preferences.kts** file and call any of the functions exposed inside the 'authentication' block to register an authenticator instance.

-The differences between the solutions associated with each value are detailed below:
+The differences between the solutions associated with each value are detailed below.

 ### Genesis Password

 Genesis Password authentication uses internally stored hashed credentials to authenticate users.
 It checks user credentials against an internal table.
-Genesis Password authentication provides the following features:
+This provides the following features:

-- User accounts can be locked
+- User accounts can be locked.
-- Passwords can be set to expire
+- Passwords can be set to expire.
-- Passwords can be required to conform to a configurable standard
+- Passwords can be required to conform to a configurable standard.
-- Users can reset or change their password (assuming they can log in first)
+- Users can reset or change their password (assuming they can log in first).

 ```kotlin
     authentication {